 Definition: This component specifies the numeric interval of the reference data.
 Range is taken to be inclusive (i.e., the range includes the end points).
 Units are context sensitive and are defined in the usage note for the field where this data type is used.

-Administrative Sex (CWE)
+Sex (CWE)

-Definition: This component specifies which gender for which the reference range is valid.
-Refer to User-defined Table 0001 – Administrative Sex in Chapter 2C, section 3.4.2.8, "Administrative Sex" for suggested values.
+Definition: This component specifies the clinically relevant sex for which the reference range is valid.
+This may be the Sex Parameter for Clinical Use concept (refer to User-defined Table 0828 –Sex Parameter for Clinical Use in Chapter 2C for suggested values) or some other representation of a clinically relevent sex.
+For backwards compatibility purposes only, implementers may also refer to User-defined Table 0001 – Administrative Sex in Chapter 2C for additional valuesBecause multiple tables may potentially be used in this component, inclusion of the Name of the Coding System component of the CWE data type is critical so that the receiving system can appropriately interpret the received code.

 Age Range (NR)